jwarby/i18n-lint/CONTRIBUTING.md

 - Run tests with `npm test`
   - This will lint the JS files in `bin/`, `lib/` and `test/` first (using [`jshint`](http://jshint.com))
   - If the linting passes, the [`mocha`](http://mochajs.org) test suite will then be executed
+- To run the tests *and* check code coverage, run:
+  - `npm run-script coverage`

 Happy hacking!